Communicating with others

 Be sure to assess which network provides a service that meets your needs.
 It is also advised to check which network works best in your area.
 Consult uSwitch for the latest information on mobile phones.

-The UK offers broadband connection throughout the UK.
-You can have bundled packages which include free off peak phone calls.
+Internet broadband connections are availble throughout the UK.
+You can have bundled packages which include free off-peak phone calls.
 Remember to check whether the download restrictions fit your requirements.
 Complete research on uSwitch for the latest information on internet providers.

-The primary postal service across the UK is provided by the Post Office and provides postal services across the UK.
+The primary postal service across the UK is provided by the Post Office.
 There are post office shops throughout the UK in most towns and cities.
 The post office allows you to pick up official application documents, exchange currency and even set up a bank account.

-If you want to send letters or packages you can choose between using Royal Mail or an independent courier service.
-They also provide next day delivery services for many packages if needed urgently.
+If you want to send letters or packages you can choose between using Royal Mail or an independent courier service, such as DHL.
+They also provide next day delivery services for many packages, if needed urgently, and cost more.

 Postage costs will depend on the weight and size of the letter or parcel, and whether you are sending it to somewhere in the UK or abroad.
 For more information, visit your local post office, or find out more online.

 Airmail usually arrives within three days to Western Europe, four days to Eastern Europe and five days for the rest of the world, following the day of posting.